baebokchii/all_day_study/README.md

-# Self Learning: Machine Learning & Deep Learning
+# All Day Study: Machine Learning & Deep Learning

 ## 1. Project Overview

-This repository, titled self_learning, documents my individual study of the book “혼자 공부하는 머신러닝 + 딥러닝 (Self-Study Machine Learning & Deep Learning)”.
+This repository, titled all_day_study , documents my individual study of the book “혼자 공부하는 머신러닝 + 딥러닝 (Self-Study Machine Learning & Deep Learning)”.
 It serves both as a record of my learning process and as a reproducible notebook series that demonstrates core ML/DL concepts through Python code.

 Each notebook in this repository corresponds to a specific chapter or concept from the book, with additional annotations, experiment logs, and reflections for deeper understanding.